Fast Cross-Validation via Sequential Testing: Cross-Validation on Subsets

-The question now is how well the best parameter configuration learned on a subset $c^*_n$ performs with respect to the best one trained on the full data set $c^*_N$ in terms of the test error.
-One way to approach this question is by considering the error between $R(g_n(c))$ and $R(g_N(c))$ uniformly over the whole configuration set $C$.
+We are interested in the difference in errors between the best parameter configuration learned on the subset of size $n$, and on the full data set $N$, that is, $R(g_n(c^*_n)) - R(g_N(c^*_N))$.
+This error can be bounded by considering the difference between $R(g_n(c))$ and $R(g_N(c))$ uniformly over the whole configuration set $C$.
 If the learner itself converges it is trivial to show that the errors also converge for finite parameter configuration sets $C$.
 On the other hand, uniform convergence is quite a strong requirement, since it requires that the test errors also converge for suboptimal configurations.
-In particular for parameter configurations $c$ which correspond to complex models, it is likely that these require a subset size almost of the full data set to give small errors in performance.
+In particular for parameter configurations $c$ which correspond to complex models, $g_n(c)$ may continue to improve right up to the full number $N$ of data points.

 So while uniform convergence seems a sufficient condition, let us look at a concrete example to see whether uniform convergence is a necessary condition for convergence of the minima.
 Figure~\ref{fig:ErrorExample} shows the test errors for a typical example.
 We train a support vector regression model (SVR) on subsets of the full training set consisting of 500 data points.
 The data set is the \emph{noisy sinc} data set introduced in Section~\ref{sec:art}.
 Model parameters are the kernel width $\sigma$ of the Gaussian kernel used and the regularization parameter, where the results shown are already optimized over the regularization parameter for the sake of simplicity.